wing5wong/artisan-whs-static/source/_news/2021-01-12_relays-and-team-culture-in-cross-country-crucial-in-development-of-young-athletes.md

 ---
-title: Relays and team culture in cross country crucial in development of young athletes
+title: "Alec McNab: Relays and team culture in cross country crucial in development of young athletes"
 feature_image:
   description: The Whanganui High School bronze medal winning mixed 4 x 400 junior
     relay team at the New Zealand Schools Championships.